Get involved and get ahead!

 How do I get involved?

 In order to register for undergraduate research credit you first have to make an arrangement with a faculty member with whom you will do research.
-Once an arrangement is made, you’ll need to enrol into a class.
+Once an arrangement is made, you’ll need to enroll into a class.
 For more information, get in touch with an advisor regarding your graduation requirements.
 Volunteering opportunities may also be available and also require making an arrangement with a faculty member, but do not require enrolling into a class.

-Find your advisor here. (link to advisor page).
+Find your advisor here.

 How do I find a faculty member to work with?